 If you are interested in hosting a house concert with promotional support from FSGW, please read our house concert guidelines (pdf) and contact the Program Chair.

 Contra & Square dances Bands and callers may be booked together or separately.
 Performers receive a guaranteed minimum or a percentage of ticket sales, if that is more than the guaranteed minimum.
 Contact the Dance Chair, or the organizer of a particular event you are inquiring about by going to the page for that event and locating the Questions section.

 English Country Dances are held at the Glen Echo Town Hall every Wednesday evening from 8 to 10:30 pm.
 Callers and musicians are usually booked separately, and usually receive a percentage of ticket sales.
 Contact the English Dance Coordinator.

-If you are a story-teller and interested in participating in FSGW events, contact the Storytelling Coordinator.
+If you are a story-teller and interested in participating in FSGW events such as the Grapevine or Midwinter Festival, contact the Storytelling Coordinator.

 There are at least 2 opportunities to showcase and sell your art at FSGW events - the Mid-Winter Festival and the Washington Folk Festival.
 Contact the Mid-Winter Festival Chair or the WFF Crafts Chair respectively.

 The Midwinter Festival (aka Mini-Fest) is held annually at the Takoma Park Middle School, usually on the first Saturday in February, and is a fund-raiser for FSGW.
 All performers are volunteers, as are staff and sound engineers.
 Contact the Mid-Winter Festival Chair.

 The Washington Spring Ball is held annually in May.
 The caller and musicians are usually booked separately.
 Contact the English Dance Coordinator.

 The Washington Folk Festival is held annually at Glen Echo Park, usually the weekend after Memorial Day.
 All performers are volunteers.
 Contact Washington Folk Festival Chair